-- Hand washing/sanitation is mandatory before all meals and after going to the bathroom. - Groups use public facilities when available and practice Leave No Trace ethics. - Personal and group dishes will be washed and sanitized after every meal.
+- Hand washing/sanitation is mandatory before all meals and after going to the bathroom. - Groups use public facilities when available and practice Leave No Trace ethics. - Personal and group dishes will be washed after every meal and sanitized throughout the trip.
 All food scraps will be disposed of responsibly.